NSS-Data-Instructional-Stuff/advanced-sql/Exercises/Week_3/exercise_03_01.md

 b.
 Convert your query into both a standard view and a materialized view.
 c.
 Perform a select all from both views?
 Which is faster?

 2. Create a function that takes as input a person_id and returns a table showing drug_concept_id and total quantity of each of the drugs for that patient from the drug_exposure table.
 Then use your function to find the total quantity by drugs for person_id 2431.
-Then

 3. Modify the function you created in the last part so that it also takes two additional inputs, a start and end date, and returns the totals for all drug exposures with a drug_exposure_start_date between the supplied dates.
 Note: if you want to overwrite a function, you can use CREATE OR REPLACE FUNCTION.
 Then use your function to find the total quantity by drug for person_id 2431 with a drug_exposure_start_date in 2009.